-Probably the smallest of stores we visited on this street, this second-hand bookstore is absolutely crammed with paperbacks and hardbacks across every square inch of surface.
+Probably the smallest of stores we visited on this street, this second-hand bookstore (named for famous Hungarian author and poet Weöres Sándor) is absolutely crammed with paperbacks and hardbacks across every square inch of surface.
 Books piled high, books stacked three deep on shelves, books threatening to topple and drown you as you pick out a novel that catches your eye, this place is less like a store, and more like some great literary jungle.

 X-Factor: While we didn’t spot any English books here, channel your inner explorer and go hunting through the bookish jungle in search for one!

-Just a short walk from the Antiquarian street in a small square opposite a garden is the quaintest little book cart we’ve seen.
-While we didn’t spot any English books, as it mainly stocks second-hand all you’ll need to do is ask!
+A short walk from the antiquarian street in a small square opposite a garden is a quaint little book cart.
+While we didn’t spot any English books, as it mainly stocks second-hand, all you need to do is ask!

 X-Factor: It’s a street cart and an adorable photo opportunity!